Category:

 1. Time: How quickly do you want to launch?

-The structure is already built.
+Templates are usually the fastest way to build and launch your website.
+The structure is already done.
 The layout is designed.
-You’re essentially replacing the demo content with your own.
+And you’re essentially just replacing the demo content with your own.

-If you already have a very clear vision for how you want your website to look and function, custom design usually makes more sense.
-You’re not trying to squeeze your ideas into someone else’s layout.
+If you already have a solid vision for how you want your website to look and function, custom design usually makes more sense.
+This way you don’t need to hunt for one perfect template, and everything can be built around your brand, your goals, and how you want visitors to move through the site.

 Some people love that because it removes a lot of decision making.
 Others find it frustrating if they have a very specific vision in their head.